 The group that helped get automated external defibrillators in police cars in Berks County is now focusing on schools.

-The district's superintendent is an EMT and he says these devices will help save lives.
+The district's superintendent is an EMT, and he said the devices will help save lives.

-The group says it wants to certify every Berks County high school senior in CPR.
+The group said it wants to certify every Berks County high school senior in CPR.